wilbert2000/wzplayer/Readme.txt

     -------------------------------------------------------------------------

-    WZPlayer is a graphical user interface for MPV and MPlayer based upon SMPlayer, http://www.smplayer.info, by Ricardo Villalba.
+    WZPlayer is a graphical user interface for MPV and MPlayer based on SMPlayer, http://www.smplayer.info.
+It offers menus, buttons and controls to conveniently play the media supported by MPV and MPlayer.

-    With improved performance, zoom and pan by mouse, improved DVDNAV support, no setup needed, lots of setup available and lots of source...
+    WZPlayer uses Qt (https://www.qt.io) for its user interface, promising to run on any platform supported by Qt.
+It has only been properly tested on Linux, so, unless you have a special interest in WZPlayer, it is probably Linux only.

-    To compile and install WZPlayer please read Install.txt.
+    To build and install WZPlayer please read Install.txt.

     Visit the web for updates:
     https://github.com/wilbert2000/wzplayer